 On the wedding day I like to be around for as much of the day as possible.
-I arrive few hours before the ceremony so I can start with the preparations, and I stay at least one hour after the first dance to capture the atmosphere of the evening.
-I act as a discreet observer, blending in with the guests, and recording the story of your day as it unfolds.
-For most of the time you won't even notice I'm there.
-I shoot almost entirely with available light, hardly ever using flash.
-It helps me remain unobtrusive and faithfully capture your wedding day.
+I arrive long before the ceremony so I can be present throughout the preparations and early stages of your day, and I leave with the dancing well underway.
+I always stay long enough to capture all the craziness of the dancefloor.
+I act as a discreet observer, blending in with the guests and recording the story of your day.
+I promise, for most of the time you won't even notice I'm there.

 A look through my portfolio or weddings featured on my blog should give you a better idea of my approach and style.
 Check my FAQ page for some most common questions and please do get in touch if you'd like to find out more.